psgcabal/lsdfonts/README.md

 # lsdfonts
 Fonts for use with LSDj<br />
 <sub>Feel free to submit your own to be added to this repo.</sub><br />
-Instructions: Click on the font name which will take you to the file.
-Then click Download.<br />
 <sub>\* fonts provided by [Aquellex](https://soundcloud.com/aquellex) </sub><br />
 <sub>\*\* fonts provided by dawsx and Aquellex</sub><br />
 <sub>\*\*\* fonts taken from http://nfggames.com/games/fontmaker/lister.php with help from Aquellex</sub><br />